Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient - Up News Info

 “It’s hard to understate just how important this could be if the U.S.-China announcement overnight leads to an ambitious deal by the weekend,” Simm said.

-(Additional reporting by Kate Abnett; Writing by Mark John; Editing by Giles Elgood)
+(Reporting by Jake Spring, Valerie Volcovici and Simon Jessop; Additional reporting by Kate Abnett; Writing by Mark John and Timothy Gardner; Editing by Giles Elgood and Lisa Shumaker)

 Advertisement